 3c.
 Any club resigning from the league after the AGM will be fined the same as the broken engagement for each game and rule 3b-ii will apply to the players.

-3f.
-Any member clubs wishing to change their club name can do so by informing league, however the name change must not reflect any name of the existing club.
+3d.
+Any member clubs wishing to change their club’s name can do so by informing league, however the name change must not reflect any name of the existing club.
 Request to change team name must be made before the deadline of the annual club registration process.

 4. Promotion/Relegation.
-At the end of the each season the two bottom member clubs in Premier Section will be relegated down, whilst the two finalist clubs in during the play off shall be promoted up to the Premier Section.
-In the event of a club resigning in Premier Section the club in 3rd place of the play off would be promoted to the respective Sections.
-In the event more than one cub resigns from the league then priority would be given to the 9th and 10th club in the respective section.
+At the end of each season the two bottom member clubs in Premier Section will be relegated down, whilst the two clubs at the top of the Crescent Section shall be promoted up to the Premier Section.
+In the event of a club resigning or a structure change in Premier Section the club in 3rd place of the Crescent Section would be promoted to the Premier Sections.
+In the event more than one cub resigns or a structure change in the league then priority would be given to the 9th and 10th club in the respective Premier section.

 4a.
 If two or more clubs finish the season on the same points, the championship/relegation will be based upon the number of outright wins if this is the same for two or more clubs the championship/relegation will be decided on the better net run rate (batting average divided by bowling average).

 5. Annual General Meeting.
 At the leagues AGM, the executive committee will present a report for the completed season, along with a statement of accounts.
 The league officials will be elected annually by ballot box at the AGM and form the executive committee of the league.
 The league will be administrated by the Executive Committee consisting of an Executive Chairperson, Executive Vice Chairperson, Executive Chief Officer, Executive Finance Officer, Executive Results and Registration Officer and Executive Umpires Officer.

 5a.
 Any proposed for new rules or amendments and nomination for the Executive Committee must be received by the league on the 23rd October.